lzampier/guide_jupyterlab_cmcc/guide_jupyterlab_cmcc.md

 where `cmcc_user` is the your CMCC HPC username, `n###` is the node number from the previous step.

 Now open your browser and open the page [http://localhost:8888/lab](http://localhost:8888/lab) and you should be able to access JupyterLab.
 The password to access JupyterLab might be required if you set it.
+Note that this does not work if another running program, for example a local jupyter lab, is occupying the 8888 port.

 ### Step 4 – Adding more kernels to Jupyterlab